ResearchComputing/Documentation/Loading-Modules.md

 ## The module command

-**_Modules should only ever be loaded in job scripts, interactive jobs, or on compile nodes and should never be loaded directly onto a login node._** The login node will restrict loading of modules, so you won't be able to access software unless you do so through a job or a compile node.
+**_Modules should only ever be loaded in job scripts, interactive jobs, or on compile nodes and should never be loaded directly onto a login node._** The login node will restrict the loading of modules, so you won't be able to access software unless you do so through a job or a compile node.

 To see what modules are available to load, ssh into a compile node and type:
 ```